reliquaryhq/grog/README.md

 # grog

-Welcome to Grog, the unofficial CLI for GOG.
+Welcome to Grog, an unofficial CLI for GOG.

 Grog makes it easy to mirror owned content from GOG.